Hello Cornflower

 }

-Try changing the clear color in main.ts.
-As soon as you save the file, Vite will automatically reload the page in the browser.
+We've done it.
+Our first renderer is complete.
+And a little boring.
+Experiment by changing the clear color in main.ts.
+Try changing the opacity.
+Confirm that as soon as you save the file, Vite automatically reloads the page in the browser.

 Synchronizing to GitHub

-Your files are only in your local clone of your repository.
-You need to commit your changes and then push them up to GitHub.
-You should do this after every work session, even if your code is broken or your task isn't done.
-By commiting and pushing regularly, your work is backed up and your instructor can see your code if you have a question.
+The files we've been editing are only in the local clone of your repository.
+We need to commit the changes and then push them up to GitHub.
+We should do this after every work session, even if our code is broken or our task isn't done.
+By commiting and pushing regularly, our work is backed up and accessible to others on the project, like our instructor.

 Commit and push your code by following these steps.

-Open the source control management panel in Visual Studio Code by selecting View / SCM.
+Open the source control management panel in Visual Studio Code by selecting View / Source Control.
 The panel lists all the files that are new to the repository or that have changes since your last commit.

 Hover your mouse over each file and click the + button to add the changed file to your commit.
 Or, to add all changes, hover over the the Changes heading and click the + button.

-Add a short statement that describes the changes in the message box.
-For example, you might write Add cornflower renderer. or Fix missing triangles. or Refactor particle system.
+Add a short statement describing the changes in the message box.
+For example, we might write Add cornflower renderer or Fix missing triangles or Refactor particle system

 Click the check button.
 The changes are committed only to your local repository.